Mike's Home Inspector Blog

 Why is it so important to have footings?
 A simple concept called frost heave.
 As water in the soil freezes, it expands and exerts pressure upwards on the post, leading to it raising or “heaving”.
 While it will drop back down in the Spring, the concern is that not only will it not settle in the proper spot (leading to uneven and unbalanced decks) but exerts pressure on the ledger board connection, where the deck is connected to the home.

-Contrary to popular belief, while permits are required in HRM and most locales, there is no correlation between deck failure and whether it was built with a permit.
+Contrary to popular belief, while permits are required in HRM and most locales, there is little correlation between deck failure and whether it was built with a permit.
 Upwards of 90% of decks fail because the deck separates from the home and falls to the ground.
 Furthermore, while not visible in this picture, the deck on the left is secured only with nails that can easily come loose unlike the right deck that is attached with proper bolts.

 COVID-19 restrictions are presently keeping large gatherings away from decks, but once large summer gatherings begin again there is an increased chance of deck collapses from decks weakened by frost heave.
 Please inspect your decks and if you have any concerns contact a qualified home inspector or contractor to ensure it is safe to use.

 As home and property inspectors, we are always looking out for potential major issues for our clients.
 Often times this results in reporting on such visible issues as a diagonal crack indicating potential foundation issues, burn marks on curtains or electrical receptacles, and missing shingles indicating a potential roof leak.
 While these are important to all home inspectors, we also look for other potential issues that are not so apparent to home owners, buyers and sellers.
 Here is an example of a potential major issue from a recent home inspection.